zerozero/zerozero.github.io/_posts/2016-06-28-meadowlark-part-2.md

 So one change to make in the OpenFrameworks app.
 In 'ofApp.h' I need to set the `#define DEFAULT_LEAP_OSC_IP` to the local network address of my iPhone.
 Run both apps and this is the result - the cube on the iPhone is controlled using data sent as OSC messages from the LEAP controller app running on the Mac. **This will enable me now to interact with objects in a VR world using hand gestures.**

 {% include vimeoplayer.html id=page.video %}

+**Adding Stereoscopic View:**

+First I head on over to [Google VR for Unity](https://developers.google.com/vr/unity/download) page and download their sdk.
+Enabling a stereo camera is as simple as adding a `StereoController` script component to the camera.
+I build and run the project now, slip my iPhone into the cardboard headset and I am now controlling the cube in the VR world!